Administrative divisions of Madras Presidency: Trichinopoly

-The modern districts of Tiruchirapalli, Karur, Perambalur and Ariyalur formed the Trichinopoly District.
+The modern districts of Tiruchirapalli, Pudukottai, Karur, Perambalur and Ariyalur formed the Trichinopoly District.
 The Great Southern Railway Company was established in as Trichinopoly.
 According to the 1871 census, Trichinoply was the second largest city in the Madras Presidency, after its capital Madras.
 In 1928 Golden Rock Railway workshop was established in Ponmalai.
 During World War II Trichinopoly Airport was established as the second airport in Tamil Nadu.
 In 1938, Tata Airlines carried its first service.
 Trichinopoly is famous for its branded cigars.
 The fort of Trichy built by the Nayak kings served as an important garrison in the battle against the French.

 Tanjore

-The modern districts of Thanjavur, Nagapattinam, Mayiladuthurai and Tiruvarur formed the Tanjore District.
+The modern districts of Thanjavur, Nagapattinam, Mayiladuthurai, Tiruvarur and the Aranthangi taluk, Mimisal Karambakudi and someparts of present day Pudukkottai district formed the Tanjore District.
 After the fall of the Cholas, the Tanjore country came under the Pandyan rule and subsequently the Delhi Sultanate before coming under Vijayanagara.
 Eventually a Vijayanagara Commander named Sevappa Nayadu was appointed as governor in 1532 and established the Tanjore Nayakar Kingdom which ruled till 1673.
 In 1674, the area came under the Marathas who ruled till 1855.
 After the death of the last king, Tanjore came under the British and became a part of the Presidency.

 Malabar

-The Malabar district included the present-day districts of Kannur, Kozhikode, Wayanad, Malappuram, Palakkad (excluding Alathur and Chittur Taluks), and Chavakad Taluk of Thrissur District (former part of Ponnani Taluk) in the northern part of Kerala state.
+The Malabar district included the present-day districts of Kannur, Kozhikode, Wayanad, Malappuram, Palakkad (excluding Chittur-Thathamangalam in Chittur taluk), and Chavakad Taluk of Thrissur District (former part of Ponnani Taluk) in the northern part of Kerala state.